+39 06 5782665

 Determination of Equivalence

-Under the medical device directives, clinical data generated by a CE marked device and published in the scientific literature, which meets certain clinical evaluation-related criteria, can be used to support the safety and/or performance of a non-CE marked device, if both devices have been demonstrated to be equivalent.
+Under the Medical Devices Regulation (MDR, EU 2017/745), clinical data generated by another device and published in the scientific literature which meets the MDR definition of clinical data, may be used to support the safety and/or performance of a device if both devices have been demonstrated to be equivalent.

-This means that manufacturers may be faced with the need to conduct a clinical study before a CE mark can be achieved under the MDR, or to maintain a CE mark on a device that is being transitioned from the MDD.
-It is particularly frustrating to face this difficulty when a device is based on well-established technology and evidence that the device is safety and performs as intended can be provided by non-clinical testing, or if the device has been on the market for many years and not associated with any unacceptable clinical safety or performance problems.
+As a result, manufacturers may need to conduct a clinical investigation before a CE mark can be obtained under the MDR or to maintain CE marking for a device being transitioned from the previous directives to the MDR.
+This can be particularly frustrating when a device is based on well-established technology and strong evidence of safety and performance can be demonstrated through non-clinical testing, or when the device has been on the market for many years without unacceptable clinical safety or performance concerns.

 DLC can help you to:

-• Determine equivalence between your non-CE marked device and one or more potentially equivalent devices in accordance with EU requirements and expectations
+• Determine equivalence between your device and one or more potentially equivalent devices in accordance with MDR requirements and expectations

-• Where needed, develop a rationale for equivalence, which can be provided to a Notified Body
+• Where needed, develop a robust equivalence rationale for submission to a Notified Body

-• Correctly interpret the new requirements included in the MDR regarding equivalence, which have been widely misinterpreted
+• Correctly interpret the MDR requirements regarding equivalence, which are often misunderstood and misapplied

-DLC has the knowledge and experience to assist you in the development of effective medical device, IVD and combination product regulatory, clinical study, and quality system strategies, so that important project milestones within planned timelines can be met.
-Contact us either by e-mail for a confidential discussion about your project, or call Dr. Maria Donawa, President, on +39 06 578 2665.
+Donawa Lifescience has the knowledge and experience to assist you in the development of effective medical device, IVD and combination product regulatory, clinical study, and quality system strategies, so that important project milestones within planned timelines can be met.
+Contact us either by e-mail for a confidential discussion about your project, or call Dr. Donawa on +39 06 578 2665.